-Exploration and evaluation costs are expensed as incurred and included in the consolidated statement of loss and until technical feasibility and commercial viability of extraction of reserves are demonstrable.
+Exploration and evaluation costs are expensed as incurred and included in the consolidated statement of income (loss) and until technical feasibility and commercial viability of extraction of reserves are demonstrable.
 Once a mine development decision has been made by the Company, subsequent expenditures incurred to develop the mine are capitalized to mine development assets.
 Exploration and evaluation costs include an allocation of administration and salary costs as determined by management.

-Cash and cash equivalents
+Cash and restricted deposit

-Cash and cash equivalents consist of highly liquid investments, such as guaranteed investment certificates and deposit accounts with Canadian chartered banks, trust accounts held with Canadian lawyers, Romanian banks and cashable within three months of the date of original issue.
+Cash consist of deposit accounts with Canadian chartered banks, trust accounts held with Canadian lawyers, and Romanian banks.
+Restricted deposits consist of highly liquid investments held as collateral for the Company's credit card, such as guaranteed investment certificates that are cashable within three months of the date of original issue.

-Notes to consolidated financial statements For the years ended December 31, 2022 and 2021 (Expressed in United States Dollars)
+Notes to consolidated financial statements For the years ended December 31, 2024 and 2023 (Expressed in United States Dollars)